HussainAther/CartRebornOOPReact/README.md

-# Shop System
+# Shop System with React

-This is a TypeScript project that implements a simple shop system where users can buy items.
+This is a TypeScript project that implements a simple shop system where users can buy items - complete with a React frontend.

 ## Features